Degree RequirementMSN or DNP

 Psychiatric nurse practitioners are valuable members of the healthcare team.
 As providers, teachers, leaders, and patient advocates, PMHNPs approach patient care in a holistic manner to ensure patients' mental health needs are met at the time of visit.
 Since PMHNPs help improve access to mental health care, they are appreciated by physicians, medical staff, and patients.

-According to Indeed, psychiatric-mental health nurse practitioners earn an average of $125,496 per year.
-This figure may vary based on additional certifications held, years of experience, city/state of employment, and more, nonetheless, psychiatric nurses make up some of the highest-paid APRN specializations out there.
+According to PayScale.com, psychiatric-mental health nurse practitioners earn an average of $119,840 per year (as of 2024).
+This figure may vary based on additional certifications held, years of experience, city/state of employment, and more.
+Nevertheless, psychiatric nurses make up some of the highest-paid APRN specializations.
+If you’re looking to relocate to the highest-paying states for PMHNPs, here are the top five:

 The Bureau of Labor Statistics does not have information specifically for psychiatric nurse practitioners.
-However, because of the physician shortage, aging population, and healthcare legislation, demand for nurse practitioners, in general, is expected to rise 26 percent by 2028, which is faster than average.
-There will be an expected 171,700 job opportunities available by 2024.
+However, because of the physician shortage, aging population, and healthcare legislation, demand for nurse practitioners, in general, is expected to rise 38 percent by 2032, which is much faster than average.

 Read more about NP salary and other APRN specialties.